Close Menu

 Cut Pack Straps

 Snip off unused straps or buckles on your backpack.
-You can often save 2-5 ounces this way.
+You might be able to save as much as 2-5 ounces this way.

 Ultralight Packs